MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 1. Unified assessment, migration, and progress tracking.
 1. Extensible approach with ISV integration (such as Cloudamize).

-To perform a migration using Azure Migrate follow these steps:
+To perform a migration using Azure Migrate, follow these steps:

 1. Search for Azure Migrate under **All services**.
 Select **Azure Migrate** to continue.
 1. Select **Add a tool** to start your migration project.